AdrianLxM/AAPSv2draft/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 - Read the OpenAPS documentation https://openaps.org to understand the loop algorithm AndroidAPS is based upon.
 - Read the wiki to learn about and understand AndroidAPS http://wiki.AndroidAPS.org
-- This integration uses the same functionality which the meter provides that comes with the Combo.
+- Ruffy provides the same functionality as the handset that comes with the Combo.
-  The meter allows to mirror the pump screen and forwards button presses to the pump.
-The connection to the pump and this forwarding is what the ruffy app does.
-A `scripter` components reads the screen and automates entering boluses, TBRs etc and making sure inputs are processed correctly.
+  The handset mirrors the pump screen and relays button presses to the pump.
+The Ruffy app is needed to make this functionality available to AndroidAPS.
+A `scripter` components reads the screen and automates entering boluses, TBRs and so on by simulating button presses and then checking the responses to make sure inputs are processed correctly.
-  AAPS then interacts with the scripter to apply loop commands and to administer boluses.
+  AndroidAPS then interacts with the scripter to apply loop commands and to administer boluses.
   This mode has some restrictions: it's comparatively slow (but well fast enough for what it is used for), and setting a TBR or giving a bolus causes the pump to vibrate.
 - The integration of the Combo with AndroidAPS is designed with the assumption that all inputs are made via AndroidAPS.
-Boluses entered on the pump directly will be detected by AAPS, but it can take up to 20 min before AndroidAPS becomes aware of such a bolus.
+Boluses entered on the pump directly will be detected by AndroidAPS when it checks the pump history, but it may take up to 20 min before this happens.
 Reading boluses delivered directly on the pump is a safety feature and not meant to be regularly used (the loop requires knowledge of carbs consumed, which can't be entered on the pump, which is another reason why all inputs should be done in AndroidAPS).
 - Don't set or cancel a TBR on the pump.
 The loop assumes control of TBR and cannot work reliably otherwise, since it's not possible to determine the start time of a TBR that was set by the user on the pump.
-- The pump's first basal rate profile is read on application start and is updated by AAPS.
+- The pump's first basal rate profile is read when AndroidAPS starts and is updated by the app as necessary.
   The basal rate should not be manually changed on the pump, but will be detected and corrected as a safety measure (don't rely on safety measures by default, this is meant to detect an unintended change on the pump).
 - It's recommended to enable key lock on the pump to prevent bolusing from the pump, esp. when the